 SCRIMAD, established in 1993, focuses on aggregating and processing organic fruit and spices from local farming cooperatives, for export to Asian, European and North American markets.
-The company started operations as a family business focused on the collection and export of lychee from Madagascar.
-Gradually, the company diversified its export portfolio to include spices (black pepper, cloves and vanilla) and dried beans.
+The company started operations as a family business focused on the collection and export of lychee from Madagascar, Gradually, the company diversified its export portfolio to include spices (black pepper, cloves and vanilla) and dried beans.
 SCRIMAD's main products today are juice and puree from lychee, pineapple, guava, mango, tamarind, passion fruit and sour soup.
 SCRIMAD also partnered with the French brand ETHIQUABLE to market processed products through its distribution network in France.
-Over the last 5 years SCRIMAD has grown from a small family business to a leading proces sor and exporter of fruit and spices from Madagascar.
-The CFC financing targets SCRIMAD value chain upgradation for th organic fruits and spices.
+Over the last 5 years SCRIMAD has grown from a small family business to a leading processor and exporter of fruit and spices from Madagascar.
+The CFC financing targets SCRIMAD value chain upgradation for their organic fruits and spices.

-As a supplier to premium customers, SCRIMAD has a number of certifications such as Fairtrade, Kosher, Global G.A.P., H.A.C.C.P (Hazard analysis and critical control points) and 'Agriculture Biologiqu These certification requirements extend SCRIMAD's suppliers.
-SCRIMAD sources of its products from smallholder farmers and cooperatives and supports the farme
+As a supplier to premium customers, SCRIMAD has a number of certifications such as Fairtrade, Kosher, Global G.A.P., H.A.C.C.P (Hazard analysis and critical control points) and 'Agriculture Biologique'.
+These certification requirements extend to SCRIMAD's suppliers.
+SCRIMAD sources all of its products from smallholder farmers and cooperatives and supports the farmers to meet the requirements.
+SRIMAD provides a guaranteed offtake, thus ensuring financial security for smallholder farmers and cooperatives.